OSU-CS290-Sp2017/final-project-runnerz-1/README.txt

-Running club website development
+Running Club Website Development

-Page ideas:
+Page Ideas:

-Main-General information, sign up links Schedule-calandar, meet schedule
+Main
+  - Store Contact Info/Login to Gmail
+  - Announcements from Club Officers
+  - Dynamic content serving for Announcements for easy updates

+Schedule
+  - Embedded Google Calendar w/ meet schedule

+Camera Roll
-Camera Roll-hot pics from Ian
+  - hot pics from Ian (do we need this?)

-Officers-meet Evan and friends
+Officers
+  - Bios and pictures in "officer card" format for officers
+  - Dynamic content serving for officer cards